 The Lakeside Trail is a one-mile segment in the largest paved trail system at Lake Tahoe, connecting the North Shore, West Shore, and the Truckee River and Squaw Valley.
 This segment courses through the core of Tahoe City in close proximity to the Truckee River and Lake Tahoe and was developed in seven phases due to its complexities.
 Water quality and coverage mitigation strategies were successfully implemented throughout the trail and allowed for enhanced restoration of areas that had been previously disturbed.
 Managed public access and friendly barrier features have kept users on the trail and away from sensitive areas.
 Major utility upgrades and relocations as well as storm water treatment facilities and source control measures on and off site were key benefits of the trail.

 This project was in coordination with the North Tahoe PUD Utility District, located within the Carnelian Bay and Tahoe Vista areas.
 AEC compiled a comprehensive list of the potential utility conflicts that could arise during construction of the Caltrans Erosion Control Project.
 AEC developed improvement plans for the relocation of gravity sewer systems and the water transmission pipelines.
 AEC also provided construction inspection services for the relocation of those facilities.

-Date of completion: Fall 2012
+Date of completion: 2016

 The project involved dredging of lake access to the previous dredged elevation of 6220’ to enable boat operation at lower lake levels.
 AEC was retained for civil design, topographic and bathymetric surveys, construction inspection/monitoring, as well as permit compliance.
-AEC provided TRPA, Lahontan, CDFW, and California State Lands permitting compliance/acknowledgement as well as obtaining environmental clearance for a California State Parks Right-of-Entry in order to facilitate an early construction start date.
+AEC provided TRPA, Lahontan, CDFW, and California State Lands permitting compliance/acknowledgement as well as environmental clearance for a California State Parks Right-of-Entry in order to facilitate an early construction start date.